jhutchinswisc/AEFoundations/course_outline.md

 ### Productivity (2 weeks)

-Productivity is is where growth comes from.
+Productivity growth is the ulimate source of wealth creation.
 How do we measure it and determine where it comes from?

 - Just, Richard E., and Rulon D. Pope.
 “Chapter 12 The Agricultural Producer:
   Theory and Statistical Measurement.”
 In Handbook of Agricultural Economics,